-Physical Analysis
+• Physical Analysis

 Kilpara Flats is a late 20th century high-rise residential development designed by Yuncken Freeman Architects in the modernist style.
 The steel, concrete and glass structure houses twenty-seven units over eight floors and an undercroft carpark level.
 The structure is characterised by a gridded façade which was a departure from the popular sheer curtain wall method of high-rise construction of the previous decade.
 Each elevation of the building consists of eight bays.
-Most of the balcony openings on the top level have been infilled with unframed glazing.
-Conversely some balconies have been enclosed, though the original windows have been retained.
+Most of the balcony openings on the top level have been infilled with aluminium-framed glazing.
+Conversely some original windows have been removed to create additional open balconies within the apartments.

 The flat roof of the structure is clad with corrugated sheet metal and houses services and a plant room.
-Two square openings puncture the roof along the west side of the structure with a large, enclosed courtyard space below it on the top floor.
+Two square openings puncture the roof along the west side of the structure with a large, enclosed balcony space below it on the top floor.
 The northern opening is uncovered and contains a small tree in the centre.
 The southern opening is covered with a hipped steel and glass roof structure.
 The overall roof form is hidden behind the flush façade and flat parapet, reinforcing the geometric massing of the structure.

 The southern elevation addresses Toorak Road and the eastern elevation faces Orrong Road.
-The main entrance to the building is located under a later projecting portico on the eastern elevation, accessible via a return driveway.
-This portico is a replacement design, installed in the late twentieth century.
-The original portico was a vaulted canvas design.
+The main entrance to the building is located under a projecting portico on the eastern elevation, accessible via a return driveway.
 Access to the underground carpark ramp is from Orrong Road between the building and the north boundary of site.
 The structure is set back from Toorak Road and separated by a tall rendered terraced wall with topiary hedges forming a barrier between the building's lower levels and the busy thoroughfare.
-The ground level apartments each have access to their own individual private enclosed courtyard.
+The ground level apartments have access to an enclosed private courtyard.

 A raised open communal space over the undercroft parking area is located to the west of the building.
 It includes a small swimming pool and outdoor function spaces set around brick edged raised garden beds.
 There are several tall mature trees within Kilpara, some reaching heights as tall as the structure.
-This includes a mature and significant Norfolk Island Pine (Araucaria heterophylla) planting adjacent to the western elevation, a Silver Birch tree (Betula pendula) adjacent to the southern elevation, an oak (Quercus sp.) tree adjacent to the north elevation and a fig (Ficus sp.) tree which is located along the southeast corner of the property and set within a raised bluestone edged garden bed.
+This includes a mature and significant Norfolk Island Pine (Araucaria heterophylla)tree planting adjacent to the western elevation, a willow tree (Salix sp.) adjacent to the southern elevation, an oak (Quercus sp.) tree adjacent to the north elevation and a fig (Ficus sp.) tree which is located along the southeast corner of the property and set within a raised bluestone edged garden bed.